lezneklihp/dsend_project_4/README.md

 ![Eda_q2](/images/eda_q2.png)

-> All Queens, Brooklyn, and Bronx have equally diverse street trees.
-However, the other boroughs have almost the same amount of different tree species.
+> All Queens, Brooklyn, and Bronx have equally many species of trees next to streets.
+However, the other boroughs have almost a similarly diverse street tree flora.

 **Figure 5: In which condition are most of New York's street trees?**